osmanbeyoglulab/SPaRTAN/pySPaRTAN/README.md

 ### Cython extension compilation

-If the Cython extensions, which are platform-dependent binary modules, are not compatible with your operating system.
-You need to build the extensions on your own machine.
+If the Cython extensions, which are platform-dependent binary modules, are not compatible with your operating system, additional built of those Cython extensions are needed on your own machine.

 First, install Cython by running the command
 ```sh